 Hudnut pointed out the three major forms of public transportation just in downtown Jersey City and explained how commuters heavily rely on these forms of transportation for different reasons other than work.

-“If the Port Authority was accountable than our service would be better.”
+“If the Port Authority was accountable then our service would be better.”

 He aims to be a strong voice to the local legislatures who will go to Trenton and push for reform.

-Although he has never held a position in office, he strongly believes that his “fighter” attitude is his strength to win a seat on the council.
+Although he has never held a position in office, he strongly believes that his fighter’s attitude is his strength to win a seat on the council.

-Hudnut is part of Team Matsikoudis, Bill Matsikoudis as candidate for Jersey City Mayor and the Jersey City Council candidates are Esther Wintner, Dr. Michael A. Winds and Esmeralda Trinidad for Jersey City Council-At-Large, Rick Johnson for Ward A, Chris Gadsen for Ward B, Carmen Vega for Ward D, and Yolanda Dortch-Amiker for Ward F.
+Hudnut is part of Team Matsikoudis: Bill Matsikoudis is running for mayor with and a fulls slate of council candidates – Esther Wintner, Dr. Michael A. Winds and Esmeralda Trinidad for Jersey City Council-At-Large, Rick Johnson for Ward A, Chris Gadsden for Ward B, Carmen Vega for Ward D, and Yolanda Dortch-Amiker for Ward F.

 The Jersey City municipal elections will be held on November 7, 2017.